wjassim/CrossLangRandomSeeds/README.md

 ![Uniform ranged Distribution](/Images/Uniform_Distribution_Ranged.png)

 ### NumPy's Enhanced Random Number Generation: BitGenerators, Generators, and the Transition from Legacy Tools
-It is important to mention that NumPy introduced a new random number [generation policy](https://numpy.org/neps/nep-0019-rng-policy.html) with the release of NumPy 1.17.0, aiming to provide enhanced control and flexibility.
+It is important to mention that with the release of NumPy 1.17.0, a [new random number generation policy](https://numpy.org/neps/nep-0019-rng-policy.html) was introduced, aiming to provide enhanced control and flexibility.
 The key components of this new approach include ``BitGenerators`` and ``Generators``.

 * BitGenerators:
     - BitGenerators are the low-level components responsible for producing random bits.